kadena-io/KIPs/README.md

 [![Chat](https://img.shields.io/badge/chat-on%20discord-7289da.svg)](https://discord.gg/G7KE62H)

-Kadena Improvement Proposals (KIPs) are used to support and crowdsourced important features for different technologies developed by Kadena, smart contracting language [Pact](https://github.com/kadena-io/pact) and soon, Chainweb our public Proof of Work blockchain network.
-Please use the [KIP Template](KIP-00001/Template.md) when submitting a proposal to the KIPs@kadena.io mailing list.
+Kadena Improvement Proposals (KIPs) are used to support development and crowdsource important features requests for different technologies developed by Kadena, namely, the smart contracting language [Pact](https://github.com/kadena-io/pact) and soon, Chainweb our public Proof of Work blockchain network.
+Please use the[KIP Template](KIP-00001/Template.md) when submitting a proposal to the KIPs@kadena.io mailing list.
 Once approved, please open a PR.
-After refining and team acceptance, we will assign it a number and publish open KIPs here.
+After refining and the core team's general acceptance, we will assign it a number in the chronological order it is proposed and publish the open KIPs to this repo.

 [TODO: insert policy of how we accept KIPs]